dharmafly/pablo-docs/_posts/2228-01-01-pablo-properties.md

 heading: Pablo properties
 ---

-These are the properties available on the global `Pablo` object.
+These properties are available on the global `Pablo` object.

 ## [Pablo.v](/api/v/)
 _alias: .pablo_